DiRaltvein/memory-corruption-examples/README.md

 - 1\*
   - udp-client.cpp file was analyzed in the examples folder but only notes from udpsocket.hpp file were recorded. udp-server file was analyzed because static code analyzers like ikos and symbiotic can not analyze whole file and need and entry point
+- 2\*
+  - static code analyzer notifications were counter from file bin_xnu_kernelcache.c as well as from r_endian.h where the out of bound access actually happens